Ng-Kai-Huat-Jason/S10262552_Assignment_1/README.md

 This website is to promote and provide "League of Legends" Products to customers as well as some information about the game.

 ## Design Process
+I wanted to design this page to help users to have a easier way to

+In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+- As a user type, I want to perform an action, so that I can achieve a goal.

+This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
+These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
+You can include the XD share url.